entur/api-guidelines/guidelines.md

 or you add it under individual operations which are secured (this replaces the root config).

 #### 2.3.2 Partner- and Internal endpoints
 - :eyes: These endpoints are secured using JWT tokens.
-This **MUST** be documented using `securitySchemes` and `security`.
+This **MUST** be documented using a `jwt` scheme.
-You use `securitySchemes` inside `components` to define the `jwt` security scheme.
-You then add `security` either at the root level (if all operations are secured), or you add it under individual operations which are secured.

 Example:
 ```json